r-reji/newton-fractal/README.md

 # newtonFractal

 This repository contains all the code that was wirtten for a Java programming module I took in 2018-2019.
-Assuming you have all the necessary dependancies installed, you should be able to run [NewtonFractal.java](https://github.com/r-reji/newtonFractal/blob/main/src/NewtonFractal.java) in any IDE.
+Assuming you have all the necessary dependancies installed, you should be able to run [NewtonFractal.java](https://github.com/r-reji/newtonFractal/blob/main/src/NewtonFractal.java).

 ### [NewtonFractal.java](https://github.com/r-reji/newtonFractal/blob/main/src/NewtonFractal.java)